-Are you thinking about switching to cloth nappies and are not sure where to start?
+Are you thinking about switching to reusable cloth nappies and are not sure where to start?
 The switch to cloth nappies may actually be easier than you think, and with the help of this guide, you will soon realise just how easy it can be.

 For full time use you will need: